 The bill H.313 aims to establish a temporary Ranked-Choice Voting Study Committee in Vermont to investigate the implementation of ranked-choice voting for all state and federal elections, with a specific focus on U.S. presidential primary elections for major political parties.
-The committee will include members from the House and Senate, the Secretary of State, and local municipal clerks, and will be tasked with examining various aspects of ranked-choice voting, such as voter education, election integrity, and technological needs, with the goal of making recommendations for implementation by 2028.
-The bill also amends existing laws to incorporate ranked-choice voting into the presidential primary process, introducing new definitions and procedures, including the requirement for voters to request a ranked-choice ballot and a new tabulation process for counting votes.
+The committee will include members from the House and Senate, the Secretary of State, and local municipal clerks, and will be tasked with studying various aspects of ranked-choice voting, such as voter education and election integrity.
+The committee is required to report its findings and recommendations to the relevant legislative committees by January 15, 2026, with the goal of implementing ranked-choice voting by 2028.

 Statutes affected: